 We emphasize on four very broad aspects of individual competences that seem to be crucial for the functioning of a democratic civil society.
 This implies that other democratic attitudes or structures within the civil society are based on these attitudes and competences.

 In his historic reflections on “Democracy and Education,” John Dewey cited two qualitative criteria for a citizen's “democratic” education.
 First, he states that people must have the ability “to receive and to take from others,” sharing a huge number of common values and interests.
 Acquiring civic competences means creating inclusive and equal communication and structures – giving new colleagues and other interested parties the opportunity to gather information, to participate, and to discuss their own concerns.

 Second, Dewey pointed out that democratic societies have to "break down external barriers; to bring peoples and classes into closer and more perceptible connection with one another".
 People need to "change their social habits" to develop the "fullness and freedom" with which a democratic group seeks interaction with other groups.

-In this perspective, civic education and civil engagement are also a framework, where we can try to change our habits and to learn to share and also to negotiate diverging interests.
+In this perspective, civic education and civil engagement are a learning space, where we can try to change our habits and to learn to share and also to negotiate diverging interests.

 The Ability to Bonding and Bridging Social Groups